Changing your home address isn’t simple. If you’re looking for the final answer to, “How to change my address,” then you’ve come to the right place.

 Your mailing address is different than other address changes.
 This is where the USPS will send your mail.
 You can even have all mail forwarded to your new address so it goes straight from the post office to your new home.

-To do this, follow these instructions (will add a link to other article here) and read everything you need to know about a postal address change.
+To do this, follow these instructions and read everything you need to know about a postal address change.
 Remember to check the FAQs for any questions that you may have.

 How To Change Address Online